Abdelrahman-7gab/SELD/README.md

 os.environ['CUDA_VISIBLE_DEVICES'] = '-1'
 ```

-in the script you that you want to not use the GPU.
+in the file that you wish to not use the GPU.

 I added Mixup data augmentation however concatenated the resulted dataset to the original dataset doubling the dataset size and then
 applied cutout data augmentation with probability 50% to the dataset so that cutout will be applied to 50% of the dataset.